sbarwe/stripefx/README.md

 # Start

-You need to have an OPC-Server running
+You need to have an OPC-Server running with `sudo npm start`

 ```
 cd node-red-template-embedded && npm start --node-red-template-embedded:listening_address=0.0.0.0